 Store the peroxide formers in a dark space and purge the headspace with an inert gas to prolong the shelf life of the chemical.

-Never attempt to open bottles of liquid ethers containing crystallized materials.
+Never attempt to twist caps, move or open bottles of liquid ethers containing crystallized materials.
 Contact DRS immediately if crystals are observed, and leave the container untouched.

 If containers of unknown age are found, it is recommended to dispose of them.